nasalehi/BES/README.md

 This directory includes the following folder and files:

-Example---> an example of BES for Amyloid beta base.conf---> contains basic config options for NAMD EC.conf---> tcl script of BES algorithm EC_Parameter---> a config file for EC.tcl script
+Example ---> an example of BES for Amyloid beta

+base.conf ---> contains basic config options for NAMD

+EC.conf ---> tcl script of BES algorithm

+EC_Parameter ---> a config file for EC.tcl script

 This Algorithm and its use is described in the following publication: